lateralblast/modest.archived/README.md

 Jumpstart Services:

-- Solaris 11 (OS S and Linux to be added)
+- Solaris 11 or OS X (Linux to be added)

 Linux Containers: